splineops/splineops/docs/user-guide/02_resize.rst

     \langle \tilde{\varphi}_k, \varphi_\ell \rangle = \delta_{k\ell}

 ensures that this projection minimizes energy loss.
-The use of matching spline degrees for both analysis and synthesis (e.g., cubic–cubic) guarantees orthogonality and the best possible approximation in terms of signal-to-noise ratio (SNR).
+The use of matching spline degrees for both analysis and synthesis (e.g., cubic–cubic) ensures an orthogonal projection and yields the best possible approximation in terms of signal-to-noise ratio (SNR).

 This method is especially powerful for:

 - **downsampling**, where aliasing suppression is critical,
-- **interpolate scientific or medical data**, where signal fidelity matters most,
+- **interpolating scientific or medical data**, where signal fidelity matters most,
 - **use in invertible pipelines**, as the projection preserves information structure well.

 While least-squares projection is computationally more intensive and designed for float64 precision, it offers the gold standard in quality